 \subsection{Ablation study}

-To further understand the role of model architecture and training data size for speaker modelling tasks, we conduct an ablation study by probing five variants of three popular deep speaker embedding models, i.e., ECAPA-TDNN (E-TDNN) ~\cite{ecapa-tdnn}, ResNet-based $r$-vector~\cite{r-vector}, and CAM++~\cite{cam++}.
-These models with simpler architectures are trained on a smaller VoxCeleb2 dataset~\cite{voxceleb2} specifically for SV and produce a single embedding vector, and are retrieved from \textit{WeSpeaker}~\cite{wespeaker}.
+To further understand the roles of model architecture and training data size in speaker modelling tasks, an ablation study is conducted by probing five variants of three popular deep speaker embedding models: ECAPA-TDNN (E-TDNN) ~\cite{ecapa-tdnn}, the ResNet-based $r$-vector~\cite{r-vector}, and CAM++~\cite{cam++}.
+These models, which have simpler architectures and are trained on a smaller VoxCeleb2 dataset~\cite{voxceleb2} specifically for SV, produce a single embedding vector.
+The five speaker embedding models are retrieved from \textit{WeSpeaker}~\cite{wespeaker}.
 The probing results are illustrated in Table~\ref{tab:embed}

-As expected, the deep speaker embedding models achieve perfect probing accuracies on \textbf{Speaker} and \textbf{Gender} classification, confirming their high level of specialisation.
-Their probing performance on other \textit{prosodic} features and \textit{paralinguistic} traits, however, is lower than that of the speech SSL models, also suggesting that the deep speaker embedding models can perfectly make use of voice quality information to distinguish between different speakers, but discard other stylistic details.
+As expected, the deep speaker embedding models achieve perfect probing accuracies for \textbf{Speaker} and \textbf{Gender} classification, confirming their high level of specialisation.
+Their probing performance on other \textit{prosodic} features and \textit{paralinguistic} traits, however, is lower than that of the speech SSL models.
+This suggests deep speaker embedding models heavily leverage voice quality information to distinguish between different speakers, but discard other stylistic details.

-This comparison demonstrates that general-purpose speech SSL models are able to learn richer and more discriminative representations of dynamic \textit{prosodic} and \textit{paralinguistic} features than models explicitly optimised for \textbf{Speaker} identity.
-Therefore, for downstream tasks requiring fine-grained analysis or control of \textit{prosody} and \textit{style}, the intermediate layers of large-scale speech SSL models are of better use than dedicated deep speaker embedding models.
+This comparison demonstrates that general-purpose speech SSL models learn richer and more discriminative representations of dynamic \textit{prosodic} and \textit{paralinguistic} features than models explicitly optimised for \textbf{Speaker} identity.
+Therefore, for downstream tasks requiring fine-grained analysis or control of \textit{prosody} and \textit{style}, the intermediate layers of large-scale speech SSL models are more capable than dedicated deep speaker embedding models.